Graham in Alamance County, North Carolina — The American South (South Atlantic)

 Erected by Graham Historic District Commission.

 Topics.
-This historical marker is listed in this topic list: Architecture.
+This historical marker is listed in these topic lists: Architecture • Government & Politics.
 A significant historical year for this entry is 1923.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Alamance County Confederate Memorial (a few steps from this marker); Vestal Hotel (within shouting distance of this marker); Graham's First Bank (within shouting distance of this marker); National Bank of Alamance (within shouting distance of this marker); Wrike Drug (within shouting distance of this marker); "Elmhurst" (about 500 feet away, measured in a direct line); The Harden House (about 500 feet away); Originally a Wing of the Union Hotel (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Alamance County Confederate Memorial (a few steps from this marker); Vestal Hotel (within shouting distance of this marker); Graham's First Bank (within shouting distance of this marker); National Bank of Alamance (within shouting distance of this marker); Together We Rise 9/11 Memorial (within shouting distance of this marker); Wrike Drug (within shouting distance of this marker); Cook Paris Building (about 400 feet away, measured in a direct line); "Elmhurst" (about 500 feet away).
 Touch for a list and map of all markers in Graham.

 Regarding Alamance County Courthouse.
 Prior to 1849, court for the region was held at Providence Meeting House on North Main Street, Graham.